sntran/denolcr/CONTRIBUTING.md

-# Contributing to rclone
+# Contributing to rfetch

-This is a short guide on how to contribute things to rclone.
+This is a short guide on how to contribute things to rfetch.

 ## Writing a new backend

 Choose a name.
 The docs here will use `remote` as an example.

-Note that in rclone terminology a file system backend is called a remote or an fs.
+Note that in rfetch terminology a file system backend is called a remote or an fs.

 - `deno init backend/remote`